 Fantasy sports can help develop logic and comprehension in kids.

-Taking in all the available information and making an informed decision is something we do multiple times a day.
+They then take all the available information and make an informed decision.
+We do multiple times a day and it’s a skill well worth honing.

 Learn to Deal with Disappointment